mikep79/solo-project/README.md

 Create README with detailed steps, plan database structure.
 Simplify Create User page and Home pages to plain templates.
 Research: how to get Calendar selector on page.
 Create Events (view  all) page and connect with controllers and services.
 Create Schema file.
 10-16 Mon   DONE!

+Look into deleting a field from mongoDB if field length reaches 0.
 Connect server to Mongo database.
 Create GET req for all database events to display on DOM.
 Create basic append format.
 Research: how to arrange chronologically, angular.js styling.
 10-17 Tues

 Create User Home page.
 Work out POST req for adding an event.
 Research activity types, and common accessibility needs.